aonomike/stackoverflow-lite/README.md

 # stackoverflow-lite
-A stackoverflow application where users can ask questions and get answers to their questions
+A stackoverflow application where users can ask questions and get answers to their questions.
+App is hosted on heroku.
+CI and CD is done using Travis CI